-The Audit and Compliance Committee is the body responsible for supervising the ICFR and it is the responsibility of the Internal Audit Department to verify its correct operation, keeping the Board of Directors (through the Audit and Compliance Committee) and Senior Management informed about whether the mechanisms implemented by the Management effectively mitigate the risk of errors with a material impact on financial information.
+The Group has an Internal Audit Department that depends hierarchically on the CAC and functionally to the Chief Legal & Compliance Officer, who in turn reports to the Group's Vice President and CEO.
+Among the responsibilities of the Internal Audit Department is to verify the proper functioning of the SCIIF, keeping the Board of Directors, through the CAC and Senior Management informed on whether the mechanisms enabled effectively mitigate the risk of errors with material impact on the financial information.